tmotl/Repetier-Firmware/README.md

 [S] specifies the learning rate of M3900
 S= {100}
-the Matrix will be reloaded from the EEPROM at the begin of the scan.
+The measured offset will be added/substracted by 100% of its Value from/to the original matrix.
+The original matrix is the matrix stored in your EEPROM.
+Thus the matrix will be reloaded from the EEPROM to the RAM prior to the following z-offset scan.
 S= {0..99}
-the Matrix in RAM will be adjusted by 0% to 99% of the messured Offset.
-This is a great feature for multiple little corrections, in case you would not want to start allover or you cannot trust your first values 100% (you want to sum up corrections from different scanning-locations).
+the Matrix in RAM will be adjusted by 0% to 99% of the messured offset.
+This is a great feature for multiple incremental corrections, in case you would not want to start allover or you cannot trust your first values 100% (you want to sum up corrections from different scanning-locations).

 [P] ZOS learning linear distance weight
 P = {0..100}